-- 1 All Practice Education Modules must be passed including Elective Placements where offered. - 2 For Practice Education Module assessments which consist of a practice component and a written
+- 1. All Practice Education Modules must be passed including Elective Placements where offered. - 2.
+For Practice Education Modules only two attempts are permitted. - 3.
+For Practice Education Module assessments which consist of a practice component and a written component, both components must be passed at 40% in order to successfully complete any Practice Education Module.

-- component, both components order to successfully complete any Practice Education Module. - 3 Students will not normally be permitted to carry Practice Education Modules into a successive stage of the programme of study. - Students are expected to attend Practice Education 100% of the time allocated.
-If a student misses up to 20% (continuous or accumulated time) of a Practice Education Placement he/she is required to make up the time missed.
-How and when this time will be made up is at the discretion of the Programme of study. - 5 Students who miss more than 20% (continuous or accumulated time) of a placement will be deemed to have failed the placement and will be required to re-enter the placement as a second attempt, at a time to be arranged by the Department. - If a student is absent from placement due to certified ill-health then the placement will be considered void and the student permitted to re-enter as first attempt. - 7 Completion of a Consideration of Mitigating Factors form with supporting Medical and/or Personal documentation must be submitted as per the University Assessment Regulation before a placement may be considered void. - A student who fails / voids Practice Education Module(s) will be required to re-enter these modules either during the students' summer recess, or as an attached student as determined by the Programme Assessment Board.
-The specific dates will be determined by placement availability. - 9 A student must satisfactorily complete all requirements laid down by Regulatory/Professional bodies in relation to Practice Education e.g. number of placement days, hours (as specified in the Programme Handbook).
+- 4. Students will not normally be permitted to carry Practice Education Modules into a successive stage of the programme of study. - 5.
+Students are expected to attend Practice Education 100% of the time allocated.
+If a student misses up to 20% (continuous or accumulated time) of a Practice Education Placement, he/she is required to make up the time missed.
+How and when this time will be made up is at the discretion of the Programme of study. - Students who miss more than 20% (continuous or accumulated time) of a placement will be deemed to have failed the placement and will be required to re-enter the placement as a second attempt, at a time to be arranged by the Department. - 7.
+If an student is abanatifiers to be an anti-due to certified rills had that the placement will be - 8.
+Completion of a Consideration of Mitigating Factors form with supporting Medical and/or Personal documentation must be submitted as per the University Assessment Regulation before a placement may be considered void. - 9.
+A student who fails / voids Practice Education Module(s) will be required to re-enter these modules either during the students' summer recess, or as an attached student as determined by the Programme Assessment Board.
+The specific dates will be determined by placement availability. - 10.
+A student must satisfactorily complete all requirements laid down by Regulatory/Professional bodies in relation to Practice Education e.g. number of placement days, hours (as specified in the Programme Handbook).
 Failure to do so will require additional placements to be undertaken.